Hippogriff/prifit/README.md

 PrimFit outperforms several state-of-the-art methods in this setting, suggesting that decomposability into primitives is a useful prior for learning representations predictive of semantic parts.
 We present a number of ablative experiments varying the choice of geometric primitives and downstream tasks to demonstrate the effectiveness of the method._

-Thanks to yanx27 for an excellent PyTorch PointNet++ implementation [Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch); our model implementation is based off that codebase.

 ## Environment setup

 CUDA setup: